Yayure/emoji-line-break.js/README.md

   - ` cursive`: **cursive** font family.

 Set the font family.
+>This option supports custom values when the [canvas2d](#canvas2d-optional) option is provided.

 #### fontSize (optional)
 - Type: `String|Number`
 - Default: `16px`

-Set the font size.
+Set the font size, only supports `px`.

 #### width (optional)
 - Type: `String|Number`
 - Default: `500px`

-Set the width of the text container.
+Set the width of the text container, only supports `px`.

 ## License